-Methods: In both studies, online experiments are conducted to investigate how people respond to feedback on their carbon footprints.
+Methods: In all studies, online experiments were conducted to investigate how people respond to feedback on their carbon footprints.

-Study phase: Study 1 data collection complete; manuscript submitted.
-Study 2 pilot data collection in progress.
+Study phase: Study 1 data collection complete; manuscript published.
+Studies 2-3 data collection complete, manuscript preparation in progress.

 Funding acknowledgement: This project was funded by the OSU Sustainable and Resilient Economy Discovery Theme and OSU Decision Sciences Collaborative.